Surrealist techniques: Automatism

 The Czech writer Bohumil Hrabal used the method of automatic text in his famous book I Served the King of England.
 One chapter in the book is written as a single sentence, and at the end of the book Hrabal endorses the use of automatic writing.

 Bulletism

 Bulletism is shooting ink at a blank piece of paper.
 The artist can then develop images based on what is seen.

-Calligramme
+Calligram

-A calligramme is a text or poem of a type developed by Guillaume Apollinaire in which the words or letters make up a shape, particularly a shape connected to the subject of the text or poem.
+A calligram is a text or poem of a type in which the words or letters make up a shape, particularly a shape connected to the subject of the text or poem.
+The concept was developed by Guillaume Apollinaire in his 1918 collection Calligrammes.

 Collage

 Collage is the assemblage of different forms creating a new whole.
 For example, an artistic collage work may include newspaper clippings, ribbons, bits of colored or hand-made papers, photographs, etc., glued to a solid support or canvas.
+Tearing papers can suggest an act of artistic experience, connoting an emotional or creative crisis.

 Coulage

 A coulage is a kind of automatic or involuntary sculpture made by pouring a molten material (such as metal, wax, chocolate or white chocolate) into cold water.
 As the material cools it takes on what appears to be a random (or aleatoric) form, though the physical properties of the materials involved may lead to a conglomeration of discs or spheres.
 The artist may use a variety of techniques to affect the outcome.

 This technique is also used in the divination process known as ceromancy.